swiftlang/swift-evolution/proposals/0258-property-wrappers.md

 -> Value`) and `init()`.
 To cover all of these cases, we would need a several related-but-subtly-different protocols.

-The second issue that, even if there were a single `PropertyDelegate` protocol, we don't know of any useful generic algorithms or data structures that seem to be implemented in terms of only `PropertyDelegate`.
+The second issue that, even if there were a single `Propertywrapper` protocol, we don't know of any useful generic algorithms or data structures that seem to be implemented in terms of only `Propertywrapper`.

 ### Kotlin-like `by` syntax

-A previous iteration of this proposal (and its [implementation](https://github.com/apple/swift/pull/23440)) used `by` syntax similar to that of [Kotlin's delegated properties](https://kotlinlang.org/docs/reference/delegated-properties.html), where the `by` followed the variable declaration.
+A previous iteration of this proposal (and its [implementation](https://github.com/apple/swift/pull/23440)) used `by` syntax similar to that of [Kotlin's wrapperd properties](https://kotlinlang.org/docs/reference/wrapperd-properties.html), where the `by` followed the variable declaration.
 For example:

 ```swift
 var foo by Lazy = 1738